 - If you use regular or low-sodium broth, you may wish to reduce the amount of salt you add to the recipe.

-- The recipe calls for almond milk, but you can also use another type of nut milk, dairy milk or coconut milk.
+- The recipe calls for almond milk, but you can also use another type of non-dairy milk such as cashew or oat milk.

-- You will want to blend the soup in 2-3 batches, depending on the size of your blender.
-Use caution as the veggies and pears may be hot.
+- You will need to blend the soup in 2-3 batches, depending on the size of your blender.
+As the roasted ingredients will be hot, I recommend using a heat-proof blender.

 This is such a different soup…I don’t believe I’ve ever had one with pear.
 Very delicious I’m sure.